 - Jaw damage

-- Problems with the alignment with your teeth or orthodontic work
+- Problems with the alignment of your teeth or orthodontic work

 - Tooth decay